adaam2/adigum/README.md

 * Free & Open Source Font usage
 * Ready for WordPress 3.x.x
 * Configuration panel (under Theme Options) to customize site logo, favicon, social networks, custom feed URL, Google Analytics code, etc
+* Tagging support
+* Side navigation pane just like in Medium, for categories, pages and archives
+* Comments ready

 ## To-Do
 * Rewrite CSS document in LESS
-* Create navigation menu as side pane as in Medium through upper left corner logo, in order to include Categories, Pages and Search
-* Add comments feature under posts
 * Add lightbox for preview large images
 * Add gallery support

 Send your feature request or to-do as an **Issue** in this repo or drop me an email to *m.juanpablob [at] gmail [dot] com*.